 - Promotional Materials: Containing everything you need to get those donations rolling in, including fundraising posters, eye-catching images, and African Adventures logos.

 Tonyrefail Community School scale Pen-y-Fan

-Students from Tonyrefail Community School took on the challenge of climbing Pen-y-Fan, the highest peak in South Wales, to raise money for their trip to Kenya.
-Tia-Louise, one of the 30 students from the school who travelled to Kenya to volunteer with our partner projects, raised an incredible £493 from the climb.
-The group did incredibly well with their fundraising, and greatly enjoyed their volunteering experience.
+A group of students from Tonyrefail Community School bravely took on the challenge of climbing Pen-y-Fan, the highest peak in South Wales, to raise money for their volunteering trip to Kenya.
+Tia-Louise, one of the 30 students from the school who travelled to Kenya to volunteer with our partner projects in Nakuru, raised an incredible £493 from the climb.
+The group did extremely well with their fundraising, and greatly enjoyed their volunteering experience.
 Well done, everyone!

 Ellis raises £100 after whirlwind fundraising day!